 The final selling Price of the product.
 If the product is actively on sale, this is to be assigned the Sale Price and not the Base Price.

 The image to be shown within your Product Listing item display.
 The dimensions of the provided Thumbnail URL should match the same image dimensions used in the item display.

 Your Product Feed must also contain at a minimum 10 products in order to index into the Searchspring system.

 Beyond the Required Fields above, there are several other commonly-needed data attributes you'll want to consider having in your feed:

-Including Categories in your feed is highly recommended for both Faceting and Searchable data.
-These assignments are also required for SearchSpring Category Navigation.
-It is recommended to provide both Category IDs and Category Names in the feed, though using a full Hierarchy Path to those Category assignments:
+Including Categories in your feed is highly recommended for both Filtering and Searchable data.
+These assignments are also required for Searchspring Category Navigation.
+It is recommended to provide both Category IDs and Category Names in the feed as two different fields, using a full Hierarchy Path for the Category Name assignments:

 Accessories>Jewelry>Necklaces|New Arrivals|Gifts For Her>Necklaces

 Any non-Filtered data which you wish to be Searchable within the Searchspring Results: Search Keywords, Child SKUs, Product Descriptions.

 If your Product Listing items ever show multiple Prices as part of your item display logic, then each of those pricing data points must exist in the feed: Retail Price, Quantity-Based Pricing, Promotional Discounts